-In many cases, your device will automatically use the correct audio and video settings when connected to our AV Systems.
+In many cases, your device will automatically use the correct audio and video settings when connected to our audio-visual Systems.

 However there are times where you might have to change a setting or two on your device to make things work the way you want it to.
-This webpage features the most common fixes on how to make your laptop audio and video play through our AV Systems.
+This webpage features common fixes to issues with audio and video playback through our audio-visual systems.

 This is an accordion element with a series of buttons that open and close related content panels.